 Travel hacking is worth trying if you want to start visiting some dream destinations without draining your bank account.
 One place that deserves to be on your list of dream destinations is Dorothea Bay in St. Thomas.

 The beach is lined on all sides by thick forests and rocky coastlines.
-It almost feels as though you’ve stumbled upon an undiscovered piece of the U.S. Virgin Islands while you’re staying at Dorothea Bay.
+While staying at Dorothea Bay, it almost feels like you’ve stumbled upon an undiscovered piece of the U.S. Virgin Islands.

 6. Honeymoon Beach

-Move away from the popular beach and explore the mesmerizing underwater world nearby.
+Move away from the famous beach and explore the mesmerizing underwater world nearby.
 Perfect if you are searching for sea turtles and other marine animals!

 See Related: Best Beaches in Costa Rica